core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 1. The client configures an observation of the target resource.
 To this end, it relies on a CoAP endpoint used for messages having:

     - As source address and port number, the server address SRV_ADDR and port number SRV_PORT intended for accessing the target resource.
-These are specified as value of the 'srv_host' and 'srv_port' elements of 'srv_addr' under the 'tp_info' parameter, in the informative response (see {{ssssec-udp-transport-specific}}).
+These are specified by the CRI conveyed by the element 'tpi_server' within the 'tp_info' parameter, in the informative response (see {{sssec-transport-specific-encoding}}).

+      If the port number is not present in the CRI, then the client MUST use as SRV_PORT the default port number defined for the URI scheme that corresponds to the CRI scheme number (e.g., 5683 when the URI scheme is "coap").

     - As destination address and port number, the IP multicast address GRP_ADDR and port number GRP_PORT.
-These are specified as value of the 'cli_host' and 'cli_port' elements of 'req_info' under the 'tp_info' parameter, in the informative response (see {{ssssec-udp-transport-specific}}).
-If the 'cli_port' element is omitted in 'req_info', the client MUST assume the default port number 5683 as GRP_PORT.
+These are specified by the CRI conveyed by an element of 'tpi_details' within the 'tp_info' parameter, in the informative response.
+In particular, when transporting CoAP over UDP, the CRI is conveyed by the element 'tpi_client' (see {{ssssec-udp-transport-specific}}).

+      If the port number is not present in the CRI, then the client MUST use as GRP_PORT the default port number defined for the URI scheme that corresponds to the CRI scheme number (e.g., 5683 when the URI scheme is "coap").

 2. The client rebuilds the phantom registration request as follows.

-   * The client uses the Token value T, specified in the 'token' element of 'req_info' under the 'tp_info' parameter of the informative response.
+   * The client uses the Token value T, specified by an element of 'tpi_details' within the 'tp_info' parameter, in the informative response.
+In particular, when transporting CoAP over UDP, the Token value is specified by the element 'tpi_token' (see {{ssssec-udp-transport-specific}}).

    * If the 'ph_req' parameter is not present in the informative response, the client uses the transport-independent information from its original Observe registration request.